Best Pattern Cutting Paper And Card For Pattern Making

 - Creating graded size sets

-- Producing final production patterns
+- Producing production patterns

 - Tailoring and bespoke garment cutting